edinburghlivinglab/dds/pages/assessment.md

 	<h3>Scholarly Good Practice</h3>

 	<p>
 	Please remember the University requirement as regards all assessed work for credit.
-Details about this can be found at the following links:
+Details about this can be found at the following links:</p>

 	<ul>
       <li><a href="http://www.ed.ac.uk/academic-services/students/undergraduate/discipline/academic-misconduct">University Information on Academic Misconduct</a></li>